 Hey Hey!
 Welcome to HedgeToad Cottage!

 So glad you’re here!
 Really.
-I’m starved for conversation that doesn’t involve the word “minecraft” or a discussion of the newest lip-sync app.
-I want to talk chickens, gardening, hiking, paint colors and flooring options.
-Pull up a chair and watch the world go by for awhile.
+I’m starved for a conversation that doesn’t involve the word “Minecraft” or a discussion of the newest lip-sync app.
+I want to talk chickens, gardening, crafting, hiking, paint colors and flooring options.
+Or just pull up a chair and watch the world go by for a while.

 What is a HedgeToad?